“We heard about Sensory evaluations. But what can sensory evaluations do for our product development?“

 Our client, a consumer goods company, wanted to assess how consumers perceive facial tissue papers and what improvements their products needed to win against the competitors in the Japanese market.

 #1.
-Interests in sensory testing, but no experiences
+Interests in sensory testing but no experiences

 First, the client asked us what sensory testing can do for their product development.
-They were interested in sensory testing because consumer surveys and focus group interviews did not direct what characteristics in the product should be improved.
+They were interested in sensory testing because consumer surveys and focus group interviews did not direct what characteristics of the product should be improved.
 But they never conducted sensory testing at all.

 #2.
 Time constraints